 by Sasha Ayad, M.Ed., LPC

 What does growing up mean?
 I think growing up means I really have to not only become conscious of, but accept responsibility for the fact that I am accountable for my life, for my sense of satisfaction, for my purpose, for my choices.
 Becoming an adult means you have to deal with what is difficult for you and you have to exercise as much freedom of choice as you can manage in the face of circumstances of the outer and inner world.
 Now, when you look at popular culture and you realize the typical rights of passage for men and for women have really disappeared, what we have is an extended adolescence.
 An adolescence fueled often by drugs and alcohol, by video games … and nothing that really helps sharply define a person and allow him or her to begin to draw upon inner resources.
 So often in the therapeutic world, adolescence, which used to be roughly the teenage years, today, we talk about it between 10-28, its extended in both directions.
 And when you think about adolescent behavior, what do you think of?
-You think about it a being impulsive, lacking patience, easily excitable, easily distractible, moving from one sensation to another sensation, incapable of really thoughtful rational evaluation of issues, but responding often out of complexes and out of emotional conditioning, and often interested in superficial things.
+You think about it as being impulsive, lacking patience, easily excitable, easily distractible, moving from one sensation to another sensation, incapable of really thoughtful rational evaluation of issues, but responding often out of complexes and out of emotional conditioning, and often interested in superficial things.

 These words feel familiar to me, as I’ve worked with adolescents for almost a decade now.
 The teenager tends to look outside him or herself for solutions, having not yet developed those precious inner resources.
 In therapeutic work with adolescents, fostering this type of inner resource is a foundational guiding principle.
 The clinician helps the client look inward to unearth and nurture these resources, no matter how deeply buried or camouflaged they might be.
 This is true for all the cases one might encounter in the therapy room: and the same is true for clients who struggle with gender.

 The APA has asserted, in their newest guidelines on working with gender-questioning youth, that the clinician’s role relegated to “affirmative care,” with the sobering reminder that the word affirm means “to say something is true in a confident way.”
 When a 12-year-old with a history of depression, social anxiety, and self-harm suddenly announces that she is really a boy, the clinician must emphatically and confidently agree with her assertion, and deeper introspective work is made impossible.
-This approach is not only superficial, but antithetical to the important work of the therapist.
+This approach seems antithetical to the important work of the therapist.
 I would like to start by reflecting on the current state of mental health and its pervasive neglect of the known truths of adolescent development.

 Back to Basics:

-I fear this type of abandonment does a terrible disservice to teens and may ultimately pathologize gender confusion or exploration.
+I fear this type of abandonment does a terrible disservice to teens and may ultimately pathologize gender exploration.
 When clinicians feel the “trans teen” is too alien and complex to treat, these referrals-out are usually to specialized gender clinics.
 It seems these facilities operate as ideologically motivated medical informed consent clinics.
 They claim to conduct therapy but if therapy remains nothing more than a few superficial consent-based sessions, clearly some deep therapeutic work is being circumvented.
 Young adults facing major existential life questions need psychological support which is far more ambitious than what most gender clinics seem to offer.

 In this light, when an adolescent client states that she’s is transgender, we don’t defenestrate everything we know about the inner lives of teenagers.
 Instead, we can slow down and look at the big picture, as we should with any other client.
 It’s crucial to use a well-founded and broad therapeutic perspective about what teenagehood is, how identity exploration can serve (or hurt) a client, and how to work with adolescents in a meaningful way.
 In this manner, clinicians don’t necessarily need to be the ultimate experts on every psychological manifestation we might face in the counseling room.
-Gender dysphoria can be treated like any other mental health issue – with compassion, curiosity, and gentle companioning.
+Gender questioning can be treated like any other mental health issue – with compassion, curiosity, and gentle companioning.

 Here I share some of the guiding questions and themes that I use in my work with adolescent-onset transgender identification.
-I’ll start by explaining my general approach, share details about the intake process, and offer some meaningful areas for deeper exploration for later phases of therapy.
-I also have included ways to navigate some of the complex ideological material that can often weave itself into this therapeutic work.
-My perspectives are informed by a pragmatic, back-to-basics theories of mind and adolescent development.
+I’ll start by explaining my general approach, share details about the intake process, and offer some meaningful areas for deeper exploration in later phases of therapy.
+I have also included ways to navigate some of the complex ideological material that can often weave itself into this therapeutic work.
+My perspectives are informed by a pragmatic, back-to-basics theory of mind and adolescent development.
 While some of the ideas here deal directly with gender identity, I believe my approach should feel quite familiar to all therapists and clinicians who work with adolescents.

 Basic assumptions about gender identity: